 Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteers

-This guidance is current as of December 7, 2020, a point at which a COVID-19 vaccine is not available.
-Girl Scouts of the Southern Appalachians may modify this guidance, from time to time as circumstances change.
+This guidance is current as of February 3, 2021, a point at which a COVID-19 vaccine is not available to the majority of the population.
+Girl Scouts of the Southern Appalachians may modify this guidance from time to time as circumstances change.